-The six native species of British reptiles have legal protection due to their diminishing numbers, which has been caused largely by loss of habitat quality.
-Of these, four species are protected from deliberate killing, injury and sale by the Wildlife and Countryside Act 1981 (as amended).
-These, the `common reptiles’, are the adder (Vipera berus), slow worm (Anguis fragilis), common lizard (Zootoca vivipara) and grass snake (Natrix helvetica).
+The six native species of British reptiles have legal protection due to their diminishing numbers, which has been caused largely by human activity, development, and the loss of suitable habitat.
+Of these, four common reptile species are protected by law from being deliberately killed, injured or sold, under the Wildlife and Countryside Act 1981 (as amended) and the Conservation of Habitats and Species Regulations 2017.
+These reptiles include the adder (Vipera berus), slow worm (Anguis fragilis), common lizard (Zootoca vivipara) and grass snake (Natrix helvetica).

-The two rarer reptiles are the sand lizard (Lacerta agilis) and the smooth snake (Coronella austriaca), which are almost only found in areas around the south coast as their habitat consists of sandy dunes and heathland.
-Both are protected by a European Directive (UK: Habitats Regulations 2010) which restricts disturbing them or their habitat: a European protected species licence will almost certainly be needed to move them.
+The two rarer species of reptiles in the UK are the sand lizard (Lacerta agilis) and the smooth snake (Coronella austriaca), which are almost only found in areas around the south coast as their habitat consists of sand dunes and heathland.
+Both feature in a list of protected species under the European Directive and the UK’s Habitats Regulations 2017 which restricts disturbing them or their habitat: a European Protected Species License (EPSL) will almost certainly be needed to move them.
 Fines for breaking the law relating to these reptiles can extend to £5,000 per offence and a prison sentence of up to six months can be handed out.

 Phase 1 (Walkover) Reptile Survey (or Scoping Survey)

-This can be carried out at any time of the year.
-An experienced ecologist visits the proposed development site and looks for suitable reptile habitats.
-They will identify habitats for specific ecological importance and check it for suitability for supporting reptiles.
-This survey also involves a desk study which involves checking with local record centres for any protected species recorded close to the site.
+This assessment can take place at different times throughout the year.
+It involves an experienced ecologist making a site visit and assessing the likely presence of reptiles by looking for suitable reptile habitats of specific ecological importance for supporting them.
+This survey also involves a desk study which involves checking with local record centres for survey data relating to any protected species recorded in the surrounding area.

 Phase 2 Reptile Presence/Absence Survey

-If a local planning authority requests this survey, it can only be done at certain times of the year, depending on the reptiles’ activity level which is determined by weather conditions, but usually either in April to May or September.
-The survey involves placing reptile refugia (often called “felts” or carpet tiles) at the site, under which reptiles will take shelter from predators and use for temperature control.
+If a local planning authority requests this survey, it can only be done at certain times of the year, unlike the preliminary ecological assessment.
+Depending on the reptiles’ activity level which is determined by suitable weather conditions, they are usually carried out in April, May and September.

-If native reptile species are found, a consultant can produce a method statement for the local planning authority which will explain how the reptiles will be contained or excluded from your development site for the time that they may be at risk, such as during demolition or build.
-The solution may be for an ecologist to carry out a hand search of suitable habitat prior to the works, and physically remove any reptiles to safety.
+If native reptile species are found, an experienced ecologist will produce a reptile survey methodology for the local planning authority based on survey data from the assessment and a reptile recording scheme.
+It will explain how the reptiles will be contained or excluded from your site for the time that they might be at risk, such as during demolition or building work.

 How to get a reptile survey